Mercenary Man

 "Mercenary Man" is the third track on the Greek power metal band Firewind's fifth studio album The Premonition.
 It was released for streaming on Firewind's Myspace page on February 2, 2008 but only physically released as a single in Greece, on February 25, 2008.
 The song was also released on several models of Walkman in 2008.

-Also "Mercenary Man" is the track on the band Geordie (band)'s album "Don't Be Fooled by the Name" (1974).
+The song shares a title with a song by British glam rock band Geordie, from their 1974 album Don't Be Fooled by the Name.

 Music video

 The music video for "Mercenary Man" was filmed in Sweden and produced by Patric Ullaeus.